 808,000 births take place on average each year.
 BabyDam could potentially save 8 BILLION litres across the UK each year!
 This is enough to fill 3,250 Olympic sized swimming pools.
 As a nation we can collectively save billions of water by just using a BabyDam.
 Needless to say the savings in water pay for the BabyDam over and over again!

-Let’s knock back these threats of a hosepipe ban and start actively thinking about our water consumption in our homes and how we can start saving water.
-These smart water saving gadgets will automate the process for you, you can then sit back and watch those water bills decrease!
+These smart water saving gadgets will automate the process for you, you can then sit back and watch those water bills and water footprint decrease!